- Types of occupational pensions

-In general, large employers in Ireland have occupational pension schemes, but many smaller employers throughout the country do not.
+There is no legal obligation on employers to provide occupational pension schemes for employees.
+In general, large employers in Ireland have occupational pension schemes, but many smaller employers do not.

 In contributory schemes, both you and your employer pay contributions towards the scheme.